If you're trying to sell a home, you should know these things before 2022

-Based on a survey conducted by The Close, 44% of the agents who responded in their survey noted that they gained new clients last year(2020) because of their social media posts.
+Based on a survey by The Close, 44% of the agents who responded to their survey noted that they gained new clients last year(2020) because of their social media posts.

 - More Sales

-Those using social media advertisements have gained higher chances of selling properties because the said tool has a wider market for businesses.
+Those using social media advertisements have gained higher chances of selling properties because the said tool has a broader market for businesses.
 It can also provide more accurate analytics about their target market.

 - Help assess the credibility of the buyer/seller.

-By simply reviewing the profile of your prospective buyer/seller, you can easily get an idea if they will be good clients or not.
-Those freshly created accounts WITHOUT any verified friends/followers are often operated by fraudsters.
-(Disclaimer: this may not apply to all but better be sure.)
+By simply reviewing the profile of your prospective buyer/seller, you can quickly get an idea if they will be good clients or not.
+Fraudsters often operate those freshly created accounts WITHOUT any verified friends/followers.
+(Disclaimer: this may not apply to all, but it better be sure.)

 2. Virtual tours over Open house